You won’t talk about it, so we will… between us girls strong vaginal odor won’t go away until you understand how it starts.

 Covering up the problem with sprays, gels, washes, or perfumed soaps won’t help and may actually make things worse.
 The only real solution to vaginal odor is to restore and maintain your body’s delicate balance.
 Sometimes your body can do this on its own, but when it needs a little help:

-You now have the power to Conquer Vaginal Odor on your Own and keep your body in balance.
+You are now empowered to Conquer Vaginal Odor on your Own and keep your body in balance.

 DID YOU KNOW?